On this page, I'll share with you some of my history and interests!

 During her college career which began in 1980 as an adult full-time student, she was the first off-campus student to spend her junior-year-abroad studying art and art history in Venice and Florence, Italy.
 She then was the first art student to create a 100 piece, one-woman art show as an honors project in her senior year.

-In addition to other work, she has held executive positions at 4 non-profit organizations, the YWCA, a Boys and Girls Club, the Arnot Art Museum and the Artists League of the Sandhills, while continually working as an active artist who has been painting, exhibiting and selling her work for over 48 years.
+In addition to other jobs, she has held executive positions at 4 non-profit organizations, the YWCA, a Boys and Girls Club, the Arnot Art Museum and the Artists League of the Sandhills, while continually working as an active artist who has been painting, exhibiting and selling her work for over 50 years.

-I will be happy to send you a copy of my complete bio if you are interested and have purchased a painting from me.
-Just drop me a note!
+I will be happy to send you a copy of my complete bio if you are interested.
+Just drop me an email at email@example.com

 Ohterwise, I'd like to say thank you, in case you have actually